Chatsworth, Queensland: Education

 Chatsworth State School is a government primary (Prep-6) school for boys and girls at 15 Rammutt Road (26.1428°S 152.6154°E).
 In 2018, the school had an enrolment of 232 students with 22 teachers (17 full-time equivalent) and 14 non-teaching staff (9 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Chatsworth.
+The nearest government secondary school is James Nash State High School in Gympie to the south-east.

+There are also non-government schools in Gympie and its suburbs.

 Amenities

 Expansion Church (formerly Christian Family Church) is at 38 Fritz Road (26.1523°S 152.6342°E).
 It is a member of the Australian Christian Churches.